 5 Proven Marketing Strategies for Dietitians and Dietetic Students

-So now, let's walk through 5 proven strategies that you can get started with TODAY to start marketing yourself as a professional (for free!)
+Now, let’s walk through 5 proven strategies that you can get started with TODAY to start marketing yourself as a professional (for free!)

 1. Define your personal brand

-Branding for dietitians is the process in which you create visual signals (like your business name, logo, brand colours or fonts) that are recognizable as being associated with you.
-Branding also includes how you portray yourself online - ie. what type of language you use, how you speak to your audience, etc.
+Dietitian nutritionist branding is the process in which you create visual signals (like your business name, logo, brand colours or fonts) that are recognizable as being associated with you.
+Branding also includes how you portray yourself online – ie. what type of language you use, how you speak to your audience, etc.

 *Check out episode #19 of the Dietitian Success Podcast on Creating Your Personal Brand with Avalon Mohns, Brand Photographer and Strategist